bcage29/docs/docs/BotSSO.md

   ]
 }
 ```
+After the token is validated, the corresponding Teams Invoke Activity is executed,
+ie `composeExtension/query` which calls the `OnTeamsMessagingExtensionQueryAsync` method.

-## The turnContext.Activity object contains this data
+The turnContext.Activity object contains this data
 ```json
 {
     "type": "invoke",